khaledb9/MetalLaserWelding/README.md

 - You need to have a data file that is relaxed at some temperature (here at 300K).
 I provided a relaxation code for fast reproduction of the results.

 - This model can be used with CPU only.
-However, I found that using GPU gives you 8 times the computation speed.
+However, I found that using GPU gives you 5 times the computation speed !
 I do understand that some potentials cannot use GPU.
 It is simple to remove the gpu setup in the code and it does not interfere with the dynamics of the run.

 - Note that you MUST use the provided function.cpp and function.h and rebuild lammps because they contain the function that represents the 3D laser beam described in the paper.